 The Fisher exact test statistic value is < 0.0001 ~ The result is significant at p < .01.

 This significant reduction in FPBC suggests that employing a passive blood diversion device in addition to education on best practices may decrease FPBCs; return visits in the pediatric ED setting, antibiotics overuse, and overall costs.

 Christina Ostwald MS RN CIC email@example.com

 Special thanks to Jeremy Killson MD, Betty Beyer MS RN, Karl Yu MD, Brian Wrotniak PhD, Pam Trevino PhD RN, & the John R. Oishei ED Nurses.

 Download a PDF of this study.

-Garcia, Robert A., et al. “Multidisciplinary team review of best practices for collection and handling of blood cultures to determine effective interventions for increasing the yield of true-positive bacteremias, reducing contamination, and eliminating false-positive central line–associated bloodstream infections.”
-American journal of infection control 43.11 (2015): 1222-1237.
+6 Garcia, R. A., Spitzer, E. D., Beaudry, J., Beck, C., Diblasi, R., Gilleeny-Blabac, M., Haugaard, C., Heuschneider, S., Kranz, B.,McLean, K., Morales, K. L., Owens, S., Paciella, M., Torregrosa, E. (2015).
+Multidisciplinary team review of best practices for collection and handling of blood cultures to determine effective interventions for increasing the yield of true-positive bacteremia, reducing contamination, and eliminating false-positive central line–associated bloodstream infections.
+American Journal of Infection Control, 43(11), 1222-1237.